 “Spitfire Percussion.
 I have a kit set up in my room, so a lot of the big toms, military snares and cymbal rolls are played live, but the timps, bass drum and things like the celeste are from this library.
 I also love the VSL vibes, marimba and glockenspiel and have countless libraries for Spectrasonics Stylus, which is probably on everything I’ve ever done.”

 Ty Unwin – Music composer known for his work on TV series’ such as Vikings, A History of Ancient Britain and a very synth-heavy contemporary score for a BBC series about the story of 1066.
 Ty is currently working with Midge Ure (from Ultravox) on a new and exciting top secret project that will be released next year.

 “There are SOOO many great percussion libraries out there… from my point of view it’s just trying to avoid the ones that are great, but now overused.

 There are some old favourites that I use again and again like the Project Sam True Strike Series and Evolution World percussion.
 Both old libraries but still as usable and current now as they were when they were introduced.
-Especially the depth of sampling in World Percussion which is just round robin heaven, and like most of the great libraries incredibly versatile with multiple mic choice.
+Especially the depth of sampling in World Percussion which is just round-robin heaven, and like most of the great libraries incredibly versatile with multiple mic choices.

 Talking of mic techniques, the variation in my two current favourite libraries that microphone choice gives you is incredible.
 This may come across as a Spitfire Audio love in but their Hans Zimmer Percussion Libraries (especially 1 & 3) are incredible…. they don’t have the most amount of articulation variations in the world but the deep sampling and just the overall SOUND.. means that they end up on just about everything I do…